nborwankar/rcouch_template/README.md

 version of Apache CouchDB provided by the [refuge project](http://refuge.io).

+The version of CouchDB provided can be based on:

+ - trunk (updated once a day)
+ - branch 1.1x (stable release)

-The version of CouchDB provided is based on couchdb trunk for now and can be used on Linux, FreeBSD 8.0x and sup, MacOSX 10.6/10.7 with Erlang R13B04/R14x.
+Platforms supported are Linux, FreeBSD 8.0x and sup, MacOSX 10.6/10.7 with Erlang R13B04/R14x, Windows is coming.
 Tested on i386, amd64 and Arm platforms.

 ##Installation: